Written by Sean McPheat |

 With good discovery skills you can reach the top level of sales where you are recognised as a trusted advisor by your customers.
 When you are in this position people will talk more openly to you and tell you what they want to buy, and even how to help them to do it!

-Our retail sales training courses will provide you with specific questions, phrases and statements to use when unearthing the needs from your customers.
+Our Retail Sales Training solutions will provide you with specific questions, phrases and statements to use when unearthing the needs from your customers.

 It’s also very important that you listen attentively as well.
 By listening we mean listening to understand not just to respond!